Golf Handicap

 Golf Handicap Index: What It Is and How It Works

-What the Handicap Index (HI) is, what it's for, how the best 8 of 20 calculation works, and the difference between HI, Course Handicap and Playing Handicap.
+What the Handicap Index is, how the 8-of-20 calculation works, and the difference between HI, Course Handicap and Playing Handicap — explained for beginners.

 Basic Concepts